Chronic Neck Pain : Postural Causes and A Unique Fix

 - Spicy Foods, depending on the spice, and especially if it causes heartburn or stomach upset.
-Many spices directly degranulate mast cells. (includes all kinds of peppers, paprika, curry, cinnamon, cloves, anise, nutmeg)
+Many spices directly degranulate mast cells. (these include all kinds of peppers, paprika, curry, cinnamon, cloves, anise, nutmeg)

 - Foods containing histamine and other bio-active amines, which are heat-stable breakdown products of amino acids found in fermented/cultured with microbes or aged foods such as many cheeses; processed, smoked and fermented meats such as sausages, luncheon meats, salami; shell fish, fin fish (if not gutted immediately and eaten quickly), canned fish, pickled and marinated foods, fermented foods such as soy sauce. sauerkraut. and may include yogurt, cottage cheese and sour cream (depends on bacterial culture used), alcohol, any food left too long at room temperature or stored too long in the refrigerator (Bacteria and fungi break down protein into amino acids and form histamine (from the amino acid histadine) and other bio-active amines), some fruits and vegetables such as bananas, avocados, pumpkin, eggplant and spinach; beverages such as red wine, beer, cider) (See Histamine-Restricted Diet at the International Chronic Urticaria Society website.
 Also see this U.K. Histamine Intolerance Website.
 (Problems with access to this website?
 Click here for the Histamine Intolerance Food list.)]
 [Seafood-related scrombotoxin poisoning from fish such as tuna, mahi-mahi etc is caused by high concentrations of histamine and other biogenic-amines formed when killed fish are kept at elevated temperatures too long.]